mahavedalla/mahavedalla/docs/questions/sila/whether-sila-is-one-or-many.md

-# Whether sīla is one or many?
+Question: Whether sīla is one or many?
 Category: Sīla
 Tags: Ethics, Morality, Precepts, Virtue
 Review Status: Not started